 IMPORTANT: Unless you’re trying to make a homemade flamethrower, never try and use nonstick cooking spray on your grill grates.

 Strategy 2: Oiling Your Food

-Grill mats are typically made of heat resistant, heavy duty PTFE, and can be placed directly on top of heated grill grates.
-Grill mats provide a 100% nonstick surface to grill on, while simultaneously keeping the grill grates underneath clean.
+Our Grill Mats are made of heat resistant, heavy duty PTFE, and can be placed directly on top of heated grill grates.